mrled/algo/README.NEWTROY.md

  -  Some way to use Ansible Vault to store the whole configs/ directory ?

+Stuff I have that I could consider PRing:

+ -  Allow the `CA_password` to be passed in from the vault (see `playbooks/facts/main.yml`).

 Stuff I want for me that could go upstream:

  -  Document exactly the necessary permissions Algo needs to deploy to AWS